msouppe/CMPE257_Mobile_Networks/paper/paper.md

 this type of networking experiments.

 # Popper {#sec:popper_tool}

 Popper is a convention for creating reproducible scientific articles and experiments [@jimenez_2017_popper_ci].
 The convention is based on the open source software (OSS) development model, using the DevOps approach to implement different stages of execution.
 The Popper Convention creates self-contained experiments that do not rely on libraries and dependencies other than what is already inside the Popper-compliant or “popperized” experiment.
 To achieve reproducibility, Popper uses pipelines containing shell scripts that execute the original experiment.
-An example of set of steps that an experimenter can follow to help achieve reproducibility are the following:
+An example of set of steps that an experimenter can follow to help achieve reproducibility are the
+following:

-1. Experimental design and pipeline definition;
+ 1. Experimental design and pipeline definition.
-2. Selecting Software selection;
+ 2. Selecting Software selection.
-3. Creating of environment using Docker;
+ 3. Creating of environment using Docker.
-4. Writing experiment scripts and parameter sweeps;
+ 4. Writing experiment scripts and parameter sweeps.
  5. Writing analysis using python tools.

 The Popper pipeline consists of five stages: setup, run, post-run, validate, and teardown.
 In the setup stage, a user would usually download all the necessary files to run the project.
 These files are, for example, data files, libraries, and other dependencies.
 The run stage executes the script that is used to run the original experiment.
 The post-run stage is where a user would display the results obtained in the run stage.
 This stage could be used to open a log file that shows the results of the experiment or run a script that graphs and displays the results.
 Figure 1 shows the skeleton workflow for a Popper experiment using the “popper workflow” command.
 We note that each experiment may vary and that not all stages are needed for every experiment.